erg-lang/erg/doc/zh_CN/syntax/07_side_effect.md

 `p!`, `q!`, ... are typical variable names for procedures.
 Procedures defined in this way also cannot be used within a function, so side-effects are completely isolated.

-## Methods
+## 方法

-Functions and procedures each can be methods.
-Functional methods can only take immutable references to `self`, while procedural methods can take mutable references to `self`.
+Functions and procedures each can be 方法.
+Functional 方法 can only take immutable references to `self`, while procedural 方法 can take mutable references to `self`.
 The `self` is a special parameter, which in the context of a method refers to the calling object itself.
 The reference `self` cannot be assigned to any other variable.

 ```python